 Many who read our pages are deeply involved in community improvement projects.
 Some of you are consultants who want to tout a successful community betterment undertaking, and others are simply passionate about your particular success, hope, or instructive failure of a neighborhood, block, or citywide enterprise.

-Most of the stories of what works and what doesn't work in community development are lost to others who are trying to address a similar issue or opportunity.
-A few stories are told over and over, but as wonderful as the Harlem Children’s Zone may be, it doesn’t apply to everyone.
+Most of the stories of what works and what fails in community development are lost to others who are trying to address a similar issue or opportunity.
+A few stories are told over and over, but as wonderful as the Harlem Children’s Zone may be, for example, the context in other cities makes it impossible for everyone to replicate one positive example. .

-That's why it's essential that those who work in neighborhood organizations, block units, community development corporations, or in city planning, economic development, or sustainability consulting get busy in giving us more case studies and short anecdotes about what is happening in community building around the world.
+That is why it is essential that those who work in neighborhood organizations, block units, community development corporations, or in city planning, economic development, or sustainability consulting get busy in giving us more case studies and short anecdotes about what is happening in community building around the world.

 Learning is contagious.
-You don't have to be a brilliant writer or
+You do not have to be a brilliant writer or

 even know what conclusions to draw.
 In fact tell your story in

-mid-stream because in community work most sagas don't have a tidy
+mid-stream because in community work most sagas do not have a tidy

 beginning, middle, and end.
 Just relaying the history and facts as you